-Geography M153.
-Past People and Their Lessons for Our Own Future.
-(5) (Same as Anthropology M148 and Honors Collegium M152.)
+Geography M142.
+Past People and Their Lessons for Our Own Future (5) (Formerly numbered M153.)
+(Same as Anthropology M148 and Honors Collegium M152.)
 Lecture, two hours; discussion, two hours.
 Examination of modern and past people that met varying fates, as background to examination of how other modern people are coping or failing to cope with similar issues.
 Letter grading.